Skip to main content

 For the medical nexus requirement of direct service connection, you will likely need to attend a Compensation & Pension (C&P) exam.
 Either a VA healthcare provider, or a VA-contracted healthcare provider, will provide an opinion as to whether your AFIB is at least as likely as not due to your time in service.

-Secondary Service Connection
+Secondary Service Connection for Atrial Fibrillation

-This study included 1.06 million post-9/11 veterans who first accessed medical care with the Veterans Health Administration (VHA) from October 2001 to November 2014 and had no history of AFIB.
-During an approximate 5-year follow-up period, 2,491 veteran patients were diagnosed with atrial fibrillation.
-Results from this study show that a new diagnosis of PTSD was associated with an increased risk for atrial fibrillation diagnosis.
 Importantly, such results further raise the possibility that early detection and treatment of PTSD may reduce a patient’s risk for developing AFIB.
 The authors of this study call for further research to fully understand the behavioral and biological mechanisms underlying the relationship between PTSD and AFIB, as well as clinical trials to determine whether early treatment of PTSD can reduce AFIB risk.

 Secondary Service Connection: PTSD and AFIB

 As indicated above, secondary service connection may be warranted when a primary service-connected condition causes or aggravates a secondary condition.
 Therefore, if you are service-connected for PTSD and later develop AFIB, it is possible to file for secondary service connection.
-It may be helpful to cite to the research outlined above and explain to VA that there is an established link between PTSD and increased risk of atrial fibrillation.
+It may also be helpful to cite some of the research outlined above and explain to VA that there is an established link between PTSD and increased risk of atrial fibrillation.

-How VA Rates Atrial Fibrillation (AFIB)
+How Does VA Rate Atrial Fibrillation (AFIB)?

 VA rates AFIB under 38 CFR § 4.104 – Schedule of Ratings, Cardiovascular System – Diagnostic Code 7010.
 The rating criteria are as follows: